ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

             /**
              * Decode attributes
+             *
-             * ( The below weird code is because of this https://github.com/ThemeFuse/Unyson/issues/469 )
+             * The below code is weird because of this https://github.com/ThemeFuse/Unyson/issues/469
-             */
+             * For convenience you can move it to a helper function */
             {
                 if (isset($atts['_made_with_builder'])) { // encoded by the 'page-builder' extension